 If nothing else works, then there is always dua.
 Make prayer/dua your best companion.
 Nothing brings more comfort than asking Allah for strength, wisdom, and patience.
 And if you can’t figure out what to ask for, there are some beautiful supplications and ayaat in the Qur’an which remind us of the many blessings in our lives.

 Gratitude makes life much more bearable.

-No matter how rough it gets, there will always be something to be grateful for.
+Remember, no matter how rough it gets, there will always, always, always be something to be grateful for.